-One of the biggest myths we have been told when it comes to our pet’s nutrition is to not give them “people food” to curb a variety of health issues, perhaps the most prevalent being them becoming overweight and avoid the many risks associated with obesity.
+One of the biggest myths we have been told when it comes to our pet’s nutrition is to not give them “people food” to curb a variety of health issues, perhaps the most prevalent being them becoming overweight and avoiding the many risks associated with obesity.
 While some table scraps are unhealthy for animals, you should follow these two guidelines when feeding them your food:

 2. If you are feeding them some of your food, it should coincide with their regular diet and they should get less of their own food so they don’t put on any extra weight.

 The infographic below shows a list of seven “superfoods” that are packed with nutrients and healthy for humans and their four-legged friends.
 While we’re on the subject of nutrition, here are a few more common myths when it comes to feeding our pets:

 Only the premium and most expensive foods on the market are healthy for animals.

 While it’s true that many pet food manufacturers are selling us inexpensive kibble made mostly from starchy ingredients such as corn, empty calorie grains, and soy, some of the top-of-the-line brands aren’t much better in nutritional value.
 As consumers, we need to read the labels and avoid buying pet foods where real beef, fish, and chicken, not meat meal or poultry by-products, are amongst the first few ingredients.

 By nature, animals’ digestive systems are not designed to process things like grains, soy, and corn, so they tend to have issues after ingesting them and they could cause other problems like allergies.
 Big manufacturers of pet foods add these ingredients for two reasons, they are cheap and they boost the protein levels of the food in order to meet regulations.

 High-protein meat foods are hard on their kidneys and liver, especially as they age